luka-waronig/HiveDesktop/README.md

 This repository is a **public product page only**.

-The full application source code is private, but partial open-sourcing will be released as soon as determined completely safe while we finalize stability, packaging, and release workflows.
+The Hive Desktop application is closed-source, but partial open-sourcing of the Hive core, as well as cryptographic and encryption implementations, will be released as soon as determined completely safe while we finalize stability, packaging, and release workflows.

 ---